 Mortgage law and the Law of Foreclosures go hand in hand.
 We are experts in drafting mortgage instruments to protect our clients.
-We are also experienced foreclosure attorneys.
+We are also experienced, foreclosure attorneys.
 If you need help securing your property interest or foreclosing a property, call us today to discuss your case.

-A mortgage deed is similar to a warranty deed but it contains a “defeasance clause” which states that if the debt is paid, the conveyance is void and of no effect.
+A mortgage deed is similar to a warranty deed, but it contains a “defeasance clause,” which states that the conveyance is void and of no effect, if the debt is paid.
 Maine is a Title Theory State which means that legal title is conveyed along with the mortgage subject only to the defeasance clause.
-In addition to the covenants traditionally contained in a warranty deed, mortgages also typically contain a covenant by the borrower to pay the note, pay the real estate taxes, insure the property, and maintain the property in good condition.
+In addition to the covenants traditionally contained in a warranty deed, mortgages also typically include a covenant by the borrower to pay the note, pay the real estate taxes, insure the property, and maintain it in good condition.

-Term mortgages call for payment over time with interest being paid up front, and a lump sum payment of the principal at the end of the term.
-Amortized mortgages require payment of both principal and interest together over an established time period, usually in monthly payments.
-Knowing just what type of priority your mortgage has is important.
+Term mortgages call for payment over time, with interest being paid upfront and a lump sum payment of the principal at the end of the term.
+Amortized mortgages require both principal and interest payments over an established period, usually in monthly payments.
+Knowing just what type of priority your mortgage has is essential.

-Some mortgages have priority over other mortgages that might be held by another party.
-The priority of each mortgage is typically established based on the date the mortgage was recorded.
-Thus, the first mortgage that is given on a property is typically the first to be paid in the event of a foreclosure.
-There are many products offered by banks today that are variations of traditional mortgages, and for all intents and purposes, they have the same legal effect as the traditional mortgage.
-Home equity lines are nothing more than open mortgages through which a person can borrow against the equity in their home for a set period of time and up to a set amount, after which the borrowing period closes and a traditional mortgage remains.
-Some banks will permit a borrower to pay only interest during the borrowing period on a home equity line, while others will require payment on principal and interest throughout the borrowing period.
+Some mortgages have priority over other mortgages that another party might hold.
+The focus of each mortgage is typically established based on the date the mortgage was recorded.
+Thus, the first mortgage given on property is generally the first to be paid in a foreclosure event.
+There are many products offered by banks today that are variations of traditional mortgages.

+They have the same legal effect as the traditional mortgage.
+Home equity lines are nothing more than open mortgages.
+A person can borrow against the equity in their home for a set period and up to a set amount, after which the borrowing period closes, and a traditional mortgage remains.
+Some banks will permit a borrower to pay only interest during the borrowing period on a home equity line.
+Others will require payment on principal and interest throughout the borrowing period.

 The law of foreclosure refers to the process by which a mortgage holder can claim the property to recoup the money owed to them after a homeowner defaults on the mortgage.
-It is a complex process and by far the most active area of real estate law in Maine’s Courts today.
+It is a complex process.
+By far, it is the most active area of real estate law in Maine’s Courts today.

 The foreclosure process in Maine is governed by statute and includes many specific deadlines.
 Once an action is filed, the borrower’s right of redemption begins to run.
-This is a period of time during which the borrower will be permitted to stop the foreclosure by correcting the default.
-Once the period of redemption has expired, the borrower’s interest in the property is said to be foreclosed (barred) forever.
+This is a period during which the borrower will be permitted to stop the foreclosure by correcting the default.
+Once the redemption period has expired, the borrower’s interest in the property is said to be foreclosed forever.

 Once a property is foreclosed, the mortgage holder holds both legal and equitable title to the property.
-The property is then sold at a public auction after being published in a paper of common circulation in the county in which the property is located.
+The property is then sold at a public auction after being published in a typical circulation paper in the county in which the property is located.
 If the property sells for more than is owed, any excess money must be paid according to the priority set by the Court in its foreclosure judgment.